Prayer is an incredible privilege. Imagine the King of the universe inviting us into one-on-one conversation with Him. The thought boggles my mind.

 Why pray?
 Because conversation with the King reminds us that we’re completely dependent upon Him for everything—even our next breath.
 It helps us get to know Him more intimately and aligns us with His heart and purposes.
 It keeps us in tune with His Spirit, able to detect His whispers and nudges amidst the noise and clamor around us, and it gives us the courage to obey what He says.

 Prayer is not only an incredible privilege—it’s our lifeline.
-Let’s accept the King’s invitation to one-on-one conversation with Him even if it’s just a few minutes a day.
+Let’s accept the King’s invitation to one-on-one conversation with Him whether we set time aside for a few minutes a day or we converse with Him throughout the course of the day.
+Life seasons change and the nature of our prayer life might change with it, but our need to talk with our Heavenly Father will remain the same.